getnamo/SocketIOClient-Unreal/README.md

 ![IMG](https://i.imgur.com/QyItHsG.png)

-And that for the receiving type, if it known you can specify the exact type (like String in the example above), or if you're not sure or it's a complex type (e.g. a struct) you set it to a SIOJsonValue and use functions to decode it (see https://github.com/getnamo/socketio-client-ue4#decoding-responses for details)
+For the receiving type, if it's known, you can specify the exact type (like String in the example above see https://github.com/getnamo/socketio-client-ue4#emit-with-callback for supported signatures), or if you're not sure or it's a complex type (e.g. a struct) you set it to a SIOJsonValue and use functions to decode it (see https://github.com/getnamo/socketio-client-ue4#decoding-responses for details)

 ![IMG](https://i.imgur.com/nNQTZ6j.png)